Rules and Regulations for Inter-Club Competitions

 16. Conduct of Matches – Courts

-Matches shall be played on hard or grass courts, as mutually agreed.
+Matches shall be played on any hard, grass or artificial courts, as mutually agreed.
 Failing agreement, the Home Club shall determine which courts are fit for play.
 The use of covered or floodlit courts shall only be by mutual agreement between the two Clubs.

 17. Conduct of Matches – Tennis Balls

 At least four new balls per court shall be provided at the expense of the Club having choice of ground.
-They shall be of a brand designated as approved by the International Tennis Federation (IFT) and, unless from a freshly opened pressurised container, of the current year, except for Junior matches where good quality used ITF approved balls may be provided.
+They shall be of a brand designated as approved by the International Tennis Federation (IFT) and from a freshly opened pressurised container, except for Junior matches, where good quality used ITF approved balls may be provided.

 18. Conduct of Matches – Order of Play and Results